Feeding your Cocker Spaniel healthy dog food can make a big difference to your pet's life.

-Like children, many behavioural problems can be explained by a poor diet so, if you have a Cocker Spaniel with behavioural problems, or he's hyperactive, it may be the result of a poor or insufficient diet.
+Like children, many behavioral problems can be explained by a poor diet so, if you have a Cocker Spaniel with behavioral problems, or he's hyperactive, it may be the result of a poor or insufficient diet.

 The word 'holistic' in holistic dog food relates to taking care of the entire body as a whole.

 One of the ways we can do this is by feeding our Cockers good quality ingredients - healthy dog food that will 'feed' the entire body!